auth0/auth0-nuxt/packages/auth0-nuxt/EXAMPLES.md

 ```

 #### Server Middleware
-Additionally, you can also use a server middleware to protect server-side rendered routes.
+Additionally, you can also use a server middleware to protect server-side rendered routes by using the `useAuth0` server-side composable.
 This middleware will check if the user is authenticated and redirect them to the login page if they are not:

 ```ts
 // server/middleware/auth.ts